- Prospective Freshmen

 - Financial Aid Handbook

-We encourage all families to complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov between January 1 and March 1.
+We encourage all families to complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov by March 1.
 The federal formula takes into account several factors, and many families mistakenly self-select themselves out of the financial aid process and miss the opportunity to explore all aid programs available.
 List our school code on your FAFSA: 001788.

 View the Seven Easy Steps to the FAFSA from our friends as University of California, Santa Barbara: